sailfishos-chum/main/GettingStarted.md

 4. You can click on the package name, and then click on the build target status to see the current build log.

-## Submitting your package to sailfishos:chum:testing
+## Submitting your package to SailfishOS:Chum:Testing

-Once your builds are working fine, you can submit it for inclusion to `sailfishos:chum:testing`.
+Once your builds are working fine, you can submit it for inclusion to the `sailfishos:chum:testing` OBS repository.

 1. Navigate to the package, and click "Submit Package".
 2. Enter the target project as `sailfishos:chum:testing`.